These Are the Busiest Travel Days of the Year, According to TSA

 Busiest travel days of the year

-Thanksgiving and Christmas tend to be the busiest travel days of the year, but other holidays like Memorial Day, July Fourth, and Labor Day also see some of the highest volumes of air passengers.
+Thanksgiving and Christmas tend to be among the busiest travel days of the year, but other holidays like Memorial Day, July Fourth, and Labor Day also see high volumes of air passengers.

-These have been the five busiest travel days in the last full year:
+These have been the 15 busiest travel days in the past 12 months:

 Tips for flying during the busiest times of the year

-There are a few ways to make travel easier and clear busy TSA checkpoints more quickly, this holiday season.
+There are a few ways to make travel easier and to clear busy TSA checkpoints more quickly this holiday season, as passenger numbers start to rise.

 Get TSA PreCheck, Clear, and/or Global Entry

 Never have these security expediting services been more valuable than during the current congestion happening at U.S. airports.
 TSA PreCheck recently reduced its prices from $85 to $78 for a five-year membership, and it’s only $70 to renew.
-Clear costs $189 per year.
-International travelers should consider the $100 Global Entry, which includes TSA PreCheck, for expedited customs screening upon arrival in the United States—and there’s a secret way to speed up the application process.
+Clear costs $199 per year.
+International travelers should consider the $120 Global Entry, which includes TSA PreCheck, for expedited customs screening upon arrival in the United States.
+Some credit cards, including the Capital One Venture X and the Delta SkyMiles Reserve American Express Card, reimburse the costs of TSA PreCheck or Global Entry.

 Check to see if your airport has a fast-pass security lane you can book in advance—for free

 No TSA PreCheck or Clear?
-Select U.S. airports are giving travelers the option to make an advance “fast pass” reservation to head to the front of the security line—free of charge.
+Select U.S. airports give travelers the option to make an advance “fast pass” reservation to head to the front of the security line—free of charge.
 We’ve compiled the full list of airports that offer this service.

-For those who don’t want to risk their luggage getting lost during a busy travel time when airports remain understaffed, traveling with carry-on may be your best bet.
+For those who don’t want to risk their luggage getting lost during a busy travel time when airports remain understaffed or who don’t want to wait endlessly at the baggage claim carousel, traveling with a carry-on may be your best bet.
 Another alternative?
 Luggage-shipping services.

 Know what you can bring through security

-If you’re traveling with carry-on, know what you can and cannot pack in said carry-on.
+If you’re traveling with a carry-on, refamiliarize yourself with the rules about what you can and cannot pack in said carry-on.
 By now, you know you can only carry on liquids in containers 3.4 ounces or smaller, so be sure that holiday items such as gravy, cranberry sauce, or wine are either left behind or packed in a checked bag as they are considered liquids and could otherwise be confiscated (and create delays).
-Check AFAR’s in-depth guide to what foods you can bring through TSA to make sure that what you’ve packed in your carry-on can pass through security.
+Check Afar’s in-depth guide to what foods you can bring through TSA to make sure that what you’ve packed in your carry-on can pass through security.

 Thoroughly check your bags before leaving the house